How to make a Card Game / Tarot Deck

 You can learn about placing your first order, as well as issues new designers often encounter, here: https://help.thegamecrafter.com/article/429-how-to-order-your-game

-To buy a copy of your game you will need to add it to your cart.
+To buy a copy of your game, you will need to add it to your cart.
+When you are editing your game, you will find the green Add To Cart button near the top right of the screen.

-You can also add a game to your cart from the My Games screen.
+You can also add a game to your cart from the My Games screen, by clicking the drop-down arrow next to the Edit button and selecting "Buy" from the list.

 Here is a step by step tutorial of how to order your game after you have loaded all your images and proofed them: https://youtu.be/ual0FnfQcMI

-After you add the game to your cart you can go to your cart in the top right to go thru the checkout process.
+After you add the game to your cart, you can click on the shopping cart in the top right of your screen to go through the checkout process.

-Note: We also have a standard waiting period of 3 days between your first order of your own, custom printed game and being able to place a second order.
+Note: We have a standard waiting period of three days between your first order of your own, custom-printed game and when you will be able to place a second order.
 After the three-day waiting period, the system will no longer show you as a first-time customer and will lift the restriction.

 There is also a limit of $250 on your first order of your own, custom-printed game.

-These limits are in place for your protection we encourage game designers to review the printed copies of their games for errors prior to publishing, or ordering multiple copies of a game.
+These limits are in place for your protection.
+We strongly encourage game designers to review the printed copies of their games for any errors or omissions prior to publishing, or ordering multiple copies of a game.